CS3219-AY2223S1/cs3219-project-ay2223s1-g32/README.md

 2. Create a Cloud DB URL using Mongo Atlas.
 3. Enter the DB URL created as `DB_CLOUD_URI` in `.env` file.
 4. Install npm packages using `npm i`.
+5. Populate the question database with preset data using `npm run populate-db`
-5. Run the service using `npm start`.
+6. Run the service using `npm start`.

 ### History Service
 1. Rename `.env.sample` file to `.env`.